AlexDeL8/tenbot/README.md

-# tenbot
+# TENbot
+Twitch IRC bot with:
+-General chat functionality
-Twitch irc bot with general functionality and integration with X API for stats on Xbox Live achievements for a specific gamertag
+-Integration with X API (*for retrieving Xbox Live achievement stats for a specific gamertag*S)

+See [TENbot Github Page](https://alexdel8.github.io/tenbot/) for more information